ricwheatley/Pete-Eebot/README.md

 * `pete-e message --summary` / `--plan` – renders summaries and optionally pushes them to Telegram with `--send`.

 Logs for each command are appended to `logs/pete_history.log` (or `/var/log/pete_eebot/pete_history.log` when available).
 The file rotates automatically once it reaches roughly 5 MB, retaining seven backups so long-lived sync services do not accumulate unbounded logs.
 Each sync command writes a single summary line with per-source statuses, making `tail -n 5 logs/pete_history.log` a quick health check after a run.

 ---

+## Reliability Checks & Recovery

+- **Apple Dropbox stagnation:** The orchestrator logs and sends a Telegram alert when no new Apple Health exports have been processed for the configured `APPLE_MAX_STALE_DAYS` window (default three days).
+Increase the value if weekend gaps are expected.
+- **Withings token recovery:** If the Withings refresh token is rejected, the sync flags the source as failed and emits an alert (unless `WITHINGS_ALERT_REAUTH` is `false`).
+Re-authorise by running `pete-e withings-auth-url`, approving the app in the browser, then calling `pete-e withings-exchange-code <code>` followed by `pete-e refresh-withings` to confirm the new tokens are persisted.

+---